-- 1. Positive HIV antibody test - 2.
-Threatened or spontaneous abortion after 14 weeks - 3.
-Significant vaginal bleeding - 4.
-Persistent vomiting with dehydration - 5.
-Symptoms of malnutrition or anorexia - 6.
-Protracted weight loss or failure to gain weight - 7.
-Gestational diabetes, uncontrolled by diet - 8.
-Severe anemia, not responsive to treatment - 9.
-Severe or persistent headache - 10.
-Evidence of PIH or pre-eclampsia (2 BP readings > than 140/90, 6 hours apart) - 11.
-Deep vein thrombosis (DVT) - 12.
-Symptoms of urinary tract infection (UTI) - 13.
-Signs/symptoms of infection, fever of 100.6 F. or> for longer than 24 hours - 14.
-Genital herpes outbreak - 15.
-Isoimmunization diagnosed by positive antibody titer for Rh negative mother - 16.
-Documented placental anomaly or placenta previa - 17.
-Documented low lying placenta in woman with history of previous cesarean - 18.
-Preterm labor, before the completion of the 37th week of gestation - 19.
-Premature rupture of membranes, before 37 completed weeks of pregnancy - 20.
-Prolonged rupture of membranes -- 48 hours without onset of active labor (see criteria and protocols for ROM greater than 18 hours in mother whose GBS status is unknown or positive) - 21.
-Post-mature pregnancy with non-reactive NST or abnormal biophysical profile
+- a. positive HIV antibody test

+- b. threatened or spontaneous abortion after 14 weeks

+- c. significant vaginal bleeding

+- d. persistent vomiting with dehydration

+- e. symptoms of malnutrition or anorexia

+- protracted weight loss or failure to gain weight

+- g. gestational diabetes, uncontrolled by diet

+- h. severe anemia, not responsive to treatment

+- severe or persistent headache

+- evidence of pregnancy induced hypertension (PIH) or pre-eclampsia (2 BP readings >> than 140/90, 6 hours apart)

+- k. deep vein thrombosis (DVT)

+- I. urinary tract infection (UTI)

+- m. significant signs or symptoms of infection

+- n. isoimmunization, positive Rh antibody titer for Rh-negative mother, or any other positive antibody titer which may have a detrimental effect on mother or fetus

+- o. documented placental anomaly or previa

+- p. documented low lying placenta in woman with history of previous cesarean - q. preterm labor (before the completion of the 37th week of gestation) - r. premature rupture of membranes (before 37 completed weeks of pregnancy) - s. pregnancy with non-reactive stress test and/or abnormal biophysical profile or amniotic fluid assessment - t. other as defined by the Midwife